-Catalyzing organizational culture change has been added to your bookmarks.
+Catalyzing organizational culture change has been saved

 Culture is like an iceberg.
 The bulk of it, the submerged part, comprises the shared beliefs and assumptions that are often shaped over generations and can sometimes punch a hole through titanic corporate initiatives.
 Which is why changing organizational culture can be both a priority and a challenge.

 I often ask executives who attend transition labs to identify the dominant constraint on the growth of their company.
 Surprisingly, the constraint is usually not something external to the company; indeed, executives often point to the company’s culture as the dominant constraint.
 To succeed, incoming executives have to quickly diagnose and either work with the prevailing corporate culture or begin selective cultural change efforts if they want to improve organizational performance.
 Yet, I find many C-level executives are poorly equipped to systemically diagnose, articulate, and catalyze cultural change to improve performance.

 In this essay I will outline straightforward ways in which incoming executives can diagnose the prevailing culture and, when needed, ways in which they can work across the C-suite to drive cultural change.
 While the April 2016 Harvard Business Review has a cover with the lead “You can’t fix culture: Just focus on your business and the rest will follow,”1 I disagree.
 Not systematically understanding culture and addressing change when needed can undermine leadership success and corporate performance.